-Amy Hunt’s litigation practice focuses on resolving real property disputes, concentrating in: analysis of coverage and exclusions in insurance policies, representation of title insurance companies, defense counsel for insureds, defalcation and fraud recovery, resolution of access, easement and boundary issues, subrogation litigation, and title curative measures.
+Amy Hunt is a commercial litigator with a practice focused on resolving real property disputes, including concentrations in the following areas: analysis of coverage and exclusions in insurance policies, representation of title insurance companies, defense counsel for insureds, defalcation and fraud recovery, resolution of access, easement and boundary issues, mechanic’s lien defense, subrogation litigation, and title curative measures.
 Ms. Hunt also handles the defense of attorneys in malpractice actions and resolution of business disputes.

-- North Carolina Real Property Case Law Update - (Mecklenburg County Bar Association), Charlotte, North Carolina (February 2019)
+“North Carolina Real Property Case Law Update,” Mecklenburg County Bar Association, Charlotte, North Carolina, February 2019 (Presenter)

-- North Carolina Real Property Case Law Update – (North Carolina Bar Association), Cary, North Carolina (October 2018)
+“North Carolina Real Property Case Law Update,” North Carolina Bar Association, Cary, North Carolina, October 2018 (Presenter)

-- North Carolina Real Property Case Law Update - (Mecklenburg County Bar Association), Charlotte, North Carolina (February 2018)
+“North Carolina Real Property Case Law Update,” Mecklenburg County Bar Association, Charlotte, North Carolina, February 2018 (Presenter)

-- North Carolina Real Property Case Law Update - (North Carolina Bar Association), Cary, North Carolina (October 2017)
+“North Carolina Real Property Case Law Update,” North Carolina Bar Association, Cary, North Carolina, October 2017 (Presenter)

 "Ethical Violations and Claims Making (Or How to Be a Double Threat!),” North Carolina Land Title Association Annual Convention, Asheville, NC, September 2015 (Presenter)